J. Matthew Pinson – President

 Dr. Jon Forlines – Vice President for Student Services

 Dr. Jon Forlines is vice president for student services at Welch College, a position he has held since 2001.
 He graduated from Welch in 1980, serving as president of the student body his senior year.
 He received his M.S. in Counseling Psychology from Tennessee State University and later received his Ph.D. in the same discipline.

 Dr. Forlines served as associate pastor and minister of music at Grace Free Will Baptist Church (Greenville, North Carolina) from 1981 to 1990.
 He also served as a psychological examiner at the Tennessee Prison for Women and did his doctoral internship at the DeBerry Special Needs Facility in Nashville.
 He has performed more than 500 hours of volunteer service at drug and alcohol rehabilitation centers.

 His wife Susan is also a Welch College graduate, and they work together in Student Services.
-They have three children: Joel and Jared (both of whom are students at Welch College), and Anna.
+They have three children: Joel and Jared (both of whom are graduates of Welch College), and Anna (who is a student at Welch).
 Jon’s father, Reverend Leroy Forlines, has been a member of the Welch College faculty since 1953 and recently completed 50 years of service with the Commission for Theological Integrity.

 Dr. Greg Ketteman – Provost

 Dr. Greg Ketteman is the Provost at Welch College and serves as the college’s chief academic officer.
 A 1977 Welch graduate, Dr. Ketteman earned the M.Ed. degree at Middle Tennessee State University in 1981 and the Ed.D. degree at Tennessee State University in 2005.

 He is a Nashville native whose experience in the field of education includes 15 years teaching and 14 years as principal in the Metropolitan Nashville Public School system.